35 Easy-to-Digest Foods (Plus Hard-to-Digest Foods to Limit)

 • Incorporating easy-to-digest foods into your diet can provide relief from digestive discomfort and support overall gastrointestinal health.

-• While these foods are beneficial during periods of digestive distress, it’s essential to consult with a healthcare provider or a registered dietitian before making significant dietary changes, especially if you have underlying health conditions.
+• While these easy-to-digest foods are beneficial during periods of digestive distress, it’s essential to consult with a healthcare provider or a registered dietitian before making significant dietary changes, especially if you have underlying health conditions.

 • A balanced diet tailored to individual needs ensures optimal digestive function and overall well-being.